 German Cultural Symbols

-We certainly can’t talk about German culture and leave out the country’s cultural symbols.
+We can’t talk about German culture and leave out the country’s cultural symbols.
 Like any other country, Germany has its own set of symbols that represent the nation as a whole.

 Also, with the Muslim population growing rapidly, several Islamic symbols are now commonly seen in Germany.
-These include the crescent moon and the star, which are also found on the Turkish flag.
+These include the crescent moon and the star, also found on the Turkish flag.
 Other notable cultural symbols include:

 - The Colors Black, Red, and Gold: These are the colors of the German flag and are also featured on the country’s coat of arms.